oversluizen/public_html/wp-content/plugins/ultimate-member/readme.txt

 * [Notices](https://ultimatemember.com/extensions/notices/) - Alert users to important information using conditional notices
 * [Profile Completeness](https://ultimatemember.com/extensions/profile-completeness/) - Encourage or force users to complete their profiles with the profile completeness extension
 * [Friends](https://ultimatemember.com/extensions/friends/) - Allows users to become friends by sending & accepting/rejecting friend requests
+* [User Photos](https://ultimatemember.com/extensions/user-photos/) - Allow users to upload photos to their profile
+* [Groups](https://ultimatemember.com/extensions/groups/) - Allow users to create and join groups around shared topics, interests etc.

 = Free Extensions =

 * [Terms & Conditions](https://ultimatemember.com/extensions/terms-conditions/) - Add a terms and condition checkbox to your registration forms & require users to agree to your T&Cs before registering on your site.
 * [Google reCAPTCHA](https://ultimatemember.com/extensions/google-recaptcha/) - Stop bots on your registration & login forms with Google reCAPTCHA
 * [Online Users](https://ultimatemember.com/extensions/online-users/) - Display what users are online with this extension

+= Theme =

+Our official [theme](https://ultimatemember.com/theme/) is purpose built for websites that have logged in and out users.
+The [theme](https://ultimatemember.com/theme/) has deep integration with Ultimate Member plugin and the extensions, different header designs for logged-in/out users and works alongside the Beaver Builder and Elementor page builders.

 = Development * Translations =